gvwilson/sdxjs/en/src/systems-programming/index.md

 [% figure slug="systems-programming-globbing" img="globbing.svg" alt="Matching filenames with `glob`" caption="Using `glob` patterns to match filenames." %]

 This program works,
-but we probably don't want to copy Emacs backup files whose names end with `~`.
+but we probably don't want to copy Emacs backup files whose names end with a tilde.
 We can get rid of them by [%i "globbing!filtering results" %][%g filter "filtering" %][%/i%] the list that `glob` returns:

+<div class="pagebreak"></div>

 [% inc pat="glob-get-then-filter-pedantic.*" fill="js slice.out" %]